Death toll of the Nanjing Massacre: Early estimates

 The Nanjing Massacre was reported internationally within a week of occurring and the first estimate of the full death toll was published on January 24, 1938, in the New China Daily.
 Here Australian journalist Harold Timperley was quoted as stating that 300,000 civilians had been killed.
 However, Timperley's source for this number was the French humanitarian Father Jacquinot, who was in Shanghai at the time of the massacre, and it might also have included civilian casualties of the Battle of Shanghai.
 Timperley included a second estimate in his book published later the same year, Japanese Terror In China, which quoted "a foreign member of the University faculty" as stating that "close to 40,000 unarmed persons were killed within and near the walls of Nanking".
 The source of this information was Miner Searle Bates, an American resident in Nanjing who had used the burial records of the Red Swastika Society in his calculations.

-Between then and the late 1940s these two estimates were commonly cited by reporters and the media.
-For example, Edgar Snow stated in his 1941 book, The Battle for Asia, that 42,000 were massacred in Nanjing and 300,000 in total between Nanjing and Shanghai, figures which were apparently based on these estimates.
-The 1944 film, The Battle of China, stated that 40,000 were killed in the Nanjing Massacre.
+These same estimates were commonly cited by reporters and the media.
+In his 1941 book The Battle for Asia, Edgar Snow states that 42,000 were massacred in Nanjing and 300,000 in total between Nanjing and Shanghai.
+The 1944 film The Battle of China claims 40,000 were killed in the Nanjing Massacre.